abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/zoo_routing_problems.rst

 Golden, Bruce L.; Raghavan, S.; Wasil, Edward A. (Eds.). *The Vehicle Routing Problem: Latest Advances and New Challenges*.
 Springer, Series: Operations Research/Computer Science Interfaces Series, Vol. 43, 2008, 589 p.

+The CVRP:
+"""""""""""""""

+The Capacitated Vehicle Routing Problem is...

+[insert epix graphic]

+Arc Routing Problems
+^^^^^^^^^^^^^^^^^^^^^^

+Informal definition:
+""""""""""""""""""""""""

+In Arc Routing Problems, we visit and serve edges and/or arcs.
+Most of the problems consider 1 vehicle of :math:`\infty` capacity, i.e. we seek one tour that covers all the required edges and/or arcs.

+Some problems
+""""""""""""""""""""""""""

+* The Chinese Postman Problem
+* The Canadian Postman Problem
+* The Windy Postman Problem
+* The Hierarchical Postman Problem
+* The Rural Postman Problem
+* The Cumulative Chinese Postman Problem
+* The Route Inspection Problem
+* The Capacitated Arc Routing Problems
+* ...

+Authoritative source:
+""""""""""""""""""""""

+Dror, M. (Ed.). *Arc Routing: Theory, Solutions and Applications*.
+Kluwer Academic Publishers, Dordrecht, 2000.

 The CCPP:
 """""""""""""""